 Pitch indication errors resulting from a standard coordinated turn (180 degrees in one minute at a true airspeed of 156 knots) will not exceed 3°.
 Dynamic errors developed under non-standard conditions may be greater.
-Errors that develop will be self corrected by the internal erection system or manually corrected by the actuation of the caging system in straight and level flight.
+Errors that develop will be self corrected by the internal erection system or manually corrected by the actuation of the caging system.